 Amendment VI (‘Funding Fairness’)

-Amendment VII (Local Due Process Hiring, Firing)
+Amendment VII (Local Power, Due Process Hiring, Firing)

 We believe that the path forward is about transforming our learning culture, a goal that can be achieved by empowering the natural propensity and passion for learning in the young.
 We believe that the kids of America should play a key role in keeping our Learning Culture vital, imaginative, and productive.
-By honoring the innate gifts and intelligence of the young, and calling for a learning culture founded on their birthright, and re-made in their image, we ensure that our teachers and our schools become healthy, sustainable, and free of commercial, political, and bureaucratic domination.
+By honoring the innate gifts and intelligence of the young, and calling for a learning culture founded on their birthright, and re-made in their image, parents can ensure that our teachers and our schools become healthy, sustainable, and free of commercial, political, and bureaucratic domination.